William-Robert-Robertson/WildCamera/Candidate Technologies/GHz_PCB_Design_And_Signal_Routing/ReadMe.md

 ##### PCB Manufacturing & Assembly Capabilities - Flex PCBs
 https://jlcpcb.com/capabilities/flex-pcb-capabilities
-Note that as of September 2025 parameters for flexible PCBs seem to have to be enrered manually
+Note that as of September 2025 parameters for flexible PCBs seem to have to be entered manually rather than imported automatically.

 ##### Export Additional JLC Specific Layers
 "Some boards you have manufactured will require additional layers in your Gerber.
 For example, when manufacturing flex PCBs with a stiffener, JLC requires a layer outlining the stiffener layer (top/bottom), dimensions and the stiffener material properties (material, thickness etc).
 Export these additional JLC speciific layers in your production files with a simple modification.